woodenfox/legendfall/README.md

 | **The Titanback** - The Titanback is the quartermaster and tactician for the team, they manage any treasure, XP, equipment, and manage a variety of party resources and needs.
 This role belongs to your most organized player, the kind of person who takes notes and likes to put everything in its right place.                  | <img src="https://cdn.legendfall.com/cardImages/final/300dpi/mastergear-titanback.jpg" width="100%" alt="Titanback Card">                                                                                                 |

 # Character Creation & Setup

-Each player turns their deck face up, revealing their Ancestry card.
-Each player takes turns revealing who they are (e.g., “I’m a Mettlebound”).

-Set the Ancestry card in front of you and reveal the next two cards on top of the deck in the same way.
-These are your Background and Trait cards.
-Collectively these three cards are called your Roots.

-Next, have everyone look in their deck for their Character Card, it has a space for your character’s name and bubbles to fill in.
-Set this card next to your roots.
+Character creation in Legendfall is very simple.
+Open an Origin pack and you have a fully ready to play character.
+Each Orgin pack includes 18 unique cards. :

+* 1x Ancestry Card*
+* 1x Trait Card*
+* 1x Background Card*
+* 1x Character Card (A.k.a., Skill Card)
+* 2x Instruction Cards
+* 1x Ranged Weapon Card
+* 1x Melee Weapon Card
+* 1x Armor Card
+* 6x Basic Skill Cards
+* 1x Second Wind
+* 1x Inspire
+* 1x Ravenshand

+## Your Starting Skills
-Your Roots have small colored symbols in the bottom right corner.
-Look for the matching symbols on your character Character Card.
+Your Ancestry, Trait, and Background Cards are known as your "Roots".
+Look in the bottom right corner of these cards for symbols.
+You'll find matching symbols on your Character Card.
 For each matching symbol, fill in one bubble on your Character Card.
-These are called Skill Ranks. **You will fill in a total of four bubbles.** Ignore the white circle with the number in it.
-You’ll find a Sharpie in the box labeled “Dice”.
+These are called Skill Ranks. **You will fill in a total of four bubbles.** For now, you should ignore the white circle with a number in it.

-In the example images, you can see that being a Leyfal grants you a skill rank in Wild and Sense.

 <img src="https://cdn.legendfall.com/website/example-starters-skill-card.jpg" width="50%" alt="Skill Card Example">